NPORS Telescopic Handler

 The course covers a range of health and safety regulations and procedures as well as the vital terminology that an operator needs to know.
 The course will also teach the attendee how to safely operate the telescopic handler in a range of scenarios.

-For those who are experienced they would attend an EWA (experienced worker assessment) and completing this will make the successful delegates viable for a NPORS card which is can be valid for either 3 or 5 years.
+For those who are experienced they would attend an EWA (experienced worker assessment) and by completing this will make the successful delegates viable for an NPORS card which is can be valid for either 3 or 5 years.

 NPORS recommend that a refresher should be taken to make sure that the operator is working to the correct standard and to correct any bad habits the operator may have picked up over the cards duration.